TheMyDesign/MyDesignForAndroid/README.md

 4. Open a pull request with a detailed description of your changes.

 Please make sure to follow the code style and conventions used in the project.

-Feel free to modify the README as per your specific project details and requirements.